bertramhojer/data-in-the-wild/README.md

 `review_scraper.py` is the script doing the scraping.

-`data_processing.ipynb` reads and processes the raw data files in the `raw_data`-directory to output the final data set.
+`data_processing.ipynb` reads and processes the raw data files in `raw_data` to output the final dataset.

-`time_series_analysis.ipynb` contains the time series analysis along with the plots used in the report.
+`timeseries_analysis.ipynb` contains the time series analysis along with the plots used in the report.

 `topic_over_time.ipynb` is the topic modelling analysis.